vaginessa/Ameixa-LOS---CM-LineageOS-ICONPACK/README.md

 This theme contains exclusively icons for the apps hosted on [F-droid FLOSS Repository] (https://f-droid.org/).

-TwelF follows the guidelines of Google Material Design for Android Lollipop (Android 5) aiming to provide a unified and minimalistic look at devices using CM12 with only Libre/Open Apps.
+TwelF follows the guidelines of Google Material Design for Android Lollipop aiming to provide a unified and minimalistic look at devices using CM12 with only Libre or Open Source Apps.

 ## Requisites ##